|CAEVO: An event ordering system|

 Working example: runcaevoraw.sh src/test/resources/news.txt

-Runs CAEVO on a directory of raw text files.
-Output is an XML file containing all of the files' annotations.
+Runs CAEVO on a single file or directory of XML files where the XML has a TEXT element containing raw text.
+Output is a different XML file containing all of the files' annotations.

 Runs CAEVO on a pre-processed XML file from Tempeval-3 that is included in the distribution.
 See the shell script itself for different XML files available to you.
 One of the provided XML files is already hard-coded in the script.